 Alan and his wife, Judy, a Lion of Judah and member of the Valley Alliance Women’s Board, reside in Tarzana and have two children, Matt, who is married to Robin, and Rebecca, who is married to Laurent.
-They currently have two grandchildren.
+They currently have three grandchildren.

 Julie B. Platt

 Julie Platt has held top leadership roles within our Federation’s Sylvia Weisz Women’s Campaign, including serving as Chair, and was honored with the Lion of Judah Ruby Award for her commitment to community service.
 Just prior to being named General Campaign Chair, she served as our Chair of our Federation’s Ensuring the Jewish Future Strategic Initiative.
 Julie is a member of our Federation’s Executive Committee, as well as the Executive Committee of the Jewish Federations of North America.
 She also serves as a member of the Board of Directors of the Foundation for Jewish Camp.

 Julie’s lifelong connection with the Jewish community began at Camp Ramah in Ojai, and today she’s a driving force in raising funds to subsidize tuition for Jewish summer camps, allowing more families to afford this transformative experience for their children.

 Outside of the Jewish world, Julie is actively involved with and an avid supporter of the University of Pennsylvania, where she graduated and met her husband, Marc.
 She currently serves as Penn Alumni president.